Context — There Is No Fear in Love

 This post has been nearly a year in the making.

-Each one of us struggles through different thought temptations.
+Each one of us struggles through different thought temptations, insecurities, or other wrestlings.
 By God’s grace, in this we are not unique.
-That concept in part inspired my prayers and search through the Psalms and various Old Testament accounts to find a few which resonated with me as pointedly shouting God’s goodness against a few common serpent hisses.
+That concept in part inspired my prayers and search through the Psalms and various Old Testament accounts to find a few which resonated with me as pointedly shouting God’s goodness against a few different types of serpent hisses.

-Note: I tend to hesitate posting too much block text denoting unhealthy thought loops, since, if we are not careful, they can draw us in.
+I tend to hesitate posting too much block text denoting unhealthy verbiage or imagery, since, if we are not careful, they can draw us in.
 However, I chose to include as much as appears here because, in this case, I thought it important to quantify the ‘mountain’ to help demonstrate that it doesn’t even deserve the honour of a molehill.
+You as a person are absolutely valid, and your feelings are absolutely valid to be felt and processed, but the hisses are absolutely not true and hold no true authority.

 Truly, those hisses need not have any power against us.
 Ever.

-Of course, we are not perfect, and so we stumble, and so the serpent strikes, and so we reach out for some sorely needed relief (and whether we realize it or not at the time, repentance and salvation).
-God in His mercy equips us with many reminders and tools for precisely these situations as we strive to live in more perfect unity with Him.
+Of course, we are not perfect (nor are we expected to be!), and so we sometimes stumble or stall, and so taking advantage of the moment the serpent cruelly strikes us learners, and so we reach out in various ways for some sorely needed relief.
+God in His mercy equips us with many reminders and tools for precisely these situations as we strive to live in more perfect unity with Him, strive to live in peace.

 Our lives for now are rife with unseen warfare.
 Every moment IS a battle.
 Some moments — some battles — are inevitably harder than others.
-But we must remember that the outcome of every battle IS Christ’s victory, should we choose to embrace His loving gift.
+But, every battle is an opportunity for victory when it is transformed into an accepted invitation for growing in the process of perfection.
+The outcome of this war IS Christ’s perfect victory.

 And so (last ‘and so’ for this context, promise), this post is one culmination of my imperfect musings on the topic of perfection.

-The outspoken, perhaps even graphic, nature of the “hiss” sections in this post are a reflection of how the topic often approaches me in my current life experience.
-Therefore, the Psalm and Old Testament account choices followed from that.
+The outspoken, perhaps even graphic, nature of the “hiss” sections in this post are a reflection of just one way the topics approach, therefore, the Psalm and Old Testament account choices followed from that.

-I would love to hear from you about your experiences, and what passages resonate with you.
+I would love to hear from you about your experiences or what passages resonate with you!

 “Love has been perfected among us in this: that we may have boldness in the day of judgment; because as He is, so are we in this world.
 There is no fear in love; but perfect love casts out fear, because fear involves torment.
 But he who fears has not been made perfect in love.
 We love Him because He first loved us.”
 1 John 4:17-19 NKJV